MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 - If userProfile.Name is empty and conversationData.PromptedUserForName is _true_, you retrieve the user name provided and store this within user state.
 - If userProfile.Name is empty and conversationData.PromptedUserForName is _false_, you ask for the user's name.
-- If userProfile.Name was previously stored, you retrieve message time and channel Id from the user input, echo all data back to the user, and store the retrieved data within conversation state.
+- If userProfile.Name was previously stored, you retrieve message time and channel ID from the user input, echo all data back to the user, and store the retrieved data within conversation state.

 **Bots/StateManagementBot.cs**